per l'italiano cliccare quiFrequently asked questions

 Can I smoke in the house?

 No. Smoking is not allowed in either of the houses.
 Also, since 2005, the law has prohibited smoking inside bars and restaurants.
-However, the Bon Café on Piazza della Libertà seems to have found a uniquely Italian way to circumvent the edict, should you wish to smoke indoors.
 In summer, of course, there’s seldom any need to seek shelter.